jonathan-fielding/developer.management/_posts/posts/2018-06-10-managing-someone-new.md

 * What is the biggest gripe you have with (Company Name)?
 * What is the biggest opportunity you see for yourself?

+These questions were designed to give managers insight into someone they manage and I find them to be a really valuable way to find out more about someone I am managing for the first time.

-The purpose of these questions is to help me understand more about them and how they like to be managed.
-In particular the questions arround feedback will ensure I am able to give them feedback in the most effective way for them.
+In particular the questions arround how the developer likes to receive feedback are particularly important as I want to be able to give them feedback in a way that is productive and doesnt make them feel uncomfortable.

 ### Other things to talk about

-Aside from going through these questions I also will aim to talk about a number of other things depending on the individual.

-If the employee is new to the company I will use the remaining time to talk a bit more about the company and to take the through the Engineeering carrer ladder.
-During this I will explain what it is and how it can benefit them.
+In the remaining time I would want to share more infomation about the engineering team and their development within it to help them understand what progression they can expect at Beamly.
+As part of this I will take them through the Engineering Career Ladder so they can properly understand the different levels, roles and responsibilities in the Engineering team.

 Finaly, as the new employee will have also have just gone though both our recruitment and on boarding processes I will use this opportunity to get feedback on the process.

-## After the one to one
+## Wrapping up the one to one

 At the end of the initial one to one I will open my calendar and we will agree on a time that we can meet fortnightly to have our regular one to one.
 When putting this in the diary I will try to find a time that is unlikely to have conflicts with other meetings in the future.

-If they have raised any issues when we were talking
+If they have raised any issues when we were talking I will take them away to resolve.

-## Checking in

-At the end of their first week you should put in a 15 minute meeting to check in with them about how things have gone.

 ## Summary

-I intend to write a seperate post in the future on how to run the first one to one with someone who has already been with the company for a long time.
+The initial one to one is an opportunity to setup a good working relationship with your new developer.
+It allows you to set expectations of what they should be able to expect from you and what you expect from them.

+Finally I wanted to point out that the questions I ask were originally given to me by Joel Overton who managed me when he was at Beamly.
+I believe these were passed down to him from his manager so I am not sure where they originally come from.